Question:

 Response:

-Full PartnershipFull Partnership or All Partners – Under a full partnership each member of the firm has an equal voice in management and is “just as needed” as others to act.
-Any decision must be concurred upon by all partners, and various administrative tasks may be assigned or rotated among partners.
-Notwithstanding the perceived benefits accruing to partners as the result of participating in firm management and “controlling their own destinies,” democratic firms traditionally progress more slowly and at a less profitable rate than firms governed under one of the other structural concepts.
+This is the method your firm is currently using.
+Under this method each member of the firm has an equal voice in management or in some cases a voice based upon the number of equity shares held.
+Any decision must be agreed by all partners, and various administrative tasks may be assigned or rotated among partners or delegated to an office administrator or office manager.
+While benefits to the partners by participating in firm management is influence and control over their own practices, law firms that utilize this method of governance progress more slowly and at a less profitable rate than firms governed under one of the other approaches to governance and management.

-Managing Partner – This approach is probably the most efficient form of managing a law firm.
-A strong managing partner is oftentimes referred to as a “benevolent dictator.”
-Authority and accountability for all firm matters may be controlled by one partner or a tightly knit group of dominant partners.
-Typically, a managing partner is the person who opens the office in the morning and closes it in the evening.
-He or she may be responsible for originating and retaining the firm’s major clients.
-The managing partner frequently receives all work assignments from clients and parcels work out to other partners and associates.
+This approach is probably the most efficient form of managing a law firm.
+Authority and accountability for all firm matters is controlled by one partner or a tightly knit group of dominant partners.
+The managing partner is often responsible for originating and retaining the firm’s major clients.
+The managing partner may receive all work assignments from clients and assign work out to other partners and associates.
 The managing partner typically determines the partners’ and associates’ compensation and perquisites.

-A three partner executive or management committee is frequently recommended to avoid deadlocks or inaction and to spread the burden of administration among appropriate partners.
+A three partner-executive or management committee is the most common configuration used to avoid deadlocks or inaction and to spread the burden of administration among appropriate partners.
 One of the partners should be designated to chair the committee.
 Each of the other members may be assigned authority, responsibility and accountability for coordinating and/or performing specific functions.
 For example, one partner may serve as the financial partner.
-This would involve responsibility for insuring the preparation and analysis of income and expense budgets and financial reporting.
+This would involve responsibility for ensuring the preparation and analysis of income and expense budgets and financial reporting.
 This partner would oversee attorney production, fees, collections, etc. A second partner may be responsible for the personnel functions including associate career development, i.e., employment, training, evaluation, etc., and implementation of policy for the administrative staff.
-A third partner may serve as the general administrative partner, and oversee the implementation of administrative policy, systems, automation, etc. These partners may be assisted by an office manager, bookkeeper, etc.
+A third partner may serve as the general administrative partner, and oversee the implementation of administrative policy, systems, information technology (IT), etc. These partners may be assisted by an office administrator, office manager, bookkeeper, etc.

-To preserve continuity in the management function, it is recommended that tenure of partners on the executive or management committee be staggered over a two or three year period.
+To preserve continuity on a management/executive committee, it is generally recommended that tenure of partners on the executive or management committee be staggered over a two-or-three year period.
 The executive committee should communicate with the partners regularly or as issues arise.
 The executive committee should meet weekly, or if that isn’t convenient, as frequently as required.
-To keep all of the partners apprised of issues before the executive committee meeting is held, it is recommended that the meeting agenda be distributed to all partners within 48 hours prior to the scheduled meeting.
-Partners should be encouraged to discuss, with members of the executive committee, any items listed on the agenda or recommend subjects for discussion.
-Following this meeting, minutes should be prepared and distributed to all of the partners for information purposes.

 Click here for our blog on management